R4Ajeti/cs60-upmsc/GETTING-STARTED.md

 #### What does the script do:

-* Creates a Python virtual environment named env if it doesn't exist
+* Creates a Python virtual environment named env if "ENVIRONMENT_PATH" -> ".env" is empty or do not exist
-* Activates the virtual environment
+* Activates the virtual environment if "ENVIRONMENT_PATH" -> ".env" is set
-* Installs dependencies from requirements.txt
+* Install dependencies from requirements.txt
-* Loads environment variables from .env file
+* Loads environment variables from .env file if exist
 * Sets up the Python path for the project

 ## 3. First Time Setup Checklist
 Clone the repository
-Run ./activate script
-Verify virtual environment is active (terminal should show (cs60_env)) Check that dependencies are installed
+Run ". ./activate" script (do not forget the first dot) Verify virtual environment is active (terminal should show (cs60_env)) Check that dependencies are installed
 Copy .env.example to .env and configure variables if needed